Kooven47/COP4520-Assignment2/README.md

 <br> For N = 250: 45842.6ms
 <br> The time taken between each guest was not consistent throughout the whole program, as it took significantly longer time as the program progressed and unique guests were less likely to show up at the vase.
 The range of times taken throughout the ten trials was large for all N, especially compared to the birthday party problem.
 Additionally this program took significantly longer to terminate compared to the birthday party problem except for N = 250.

-The correctness of this problem can be shown by its incredible similarity to the previous problem.
+The correctness of this problem can be shown by its incredible similarity to the previous problem, as well as the counter displaying the correct value (N) upon program termination.